What Is Postmark and How to Add Postmark Records

 Overview

-Postmark is a transactional email delivery service that ensures your WordPress site’s emails—such as contact form submissions, password resets, and order confirmations—are delivered quickly and reliably to recipients' inboxes.
-At BionicWP, we integrate Postmark SMTP into every hosted site to maximize email deliverability and prevent messages from being marked as spam.
+Postmark is a transactional email delivery service used to ensure that emails from your WordPress site — such as contact form submissions, password resets, or order confirmations — reach recipients' inboxes quickly and reliably.
+At BionicWP, Postmark SMTP is integrated into every hosted site to help maximize email deliverability and reduce the risk of messages being marked as spam.

-To authenticate your domain and enhance email deliverability, you need to add specific DNS records provided by Postmark.
+To improve deliverability, you need to add specific DNS records provided by Postmark (DKIM and Return-Path CNAME).

 How It Works